ASTM F2559 Sterilizable Peel Pouch Package Testing

 Keystone provides comprehensive reports shortly after completion of the testing.
 When packages do not meet the requirements, we assist with finding solutions.
 Lastly, Keystone takes a consultative approach throughout the entire test program.
 Our proven consultative process helps avoid product launch delays.

-Summary of ASTM F2559 Sterilizable Peel Pouch Information
+Summary of ASTM F2559 Sterilizable Peel Pouch Lab Compliance

 Scope of ASTM F2559 Package Testing

-ASTM F2559 gives guidelines or writing a specification.
-The specification is required to address materials, method of manufacture, physical properties, performance requirements, dimensioning, appearance, and printing.
-Peel pouches are used universally by the medical device industry and it is imperative that regardless of the manufacturer or material, they maintain their sterility during physical handling.
+ASTM F2559 gives guidelines for writing a specification is required to address materials, method of manufacture, physical properties, performance requirements, dimensioning, appearance, and printing.

 Pouch requirements are divided into “initial pouch and material qualification” and “routine production and receipt requirements”.
 In most cases, initial pouch testing is only needed prior to the first order to ensure that the product is up to standards.
 Routine production requirements must be adhered to for every order to ensure that the customer is receiving the proper product.